ICS Food Bank

-Thanks to a successful capital campaign, ICS was able to open the expanded facility in October 2011, substantially increasing our food storage capabilities and allowing for the addition of fresh and frozen foods, such as produce and dairy.
-The new building has received rave reviews from recipients and came just in time to help ICS meet the surging need for food.
-Several years ago, we were assisting 30 to 50 families a day; today, we serve anywhere from 70 to 150 per day – a 70% monthly increase.
+Thanks to a successful capital campaign, ICS was able to open our expanded food bank facility in October 2011, substantially increasing our food storage capabilities and allowing for the addition of fresh and frozen foods, such as produce and dairy.
+The building came just in time to help ICS meet the surging need for food.
+Several years ago, we were assisting 30 to 50 families a day; today, we serve anywhere from 100 to 150 per day.

-During the holidays, ICS gives out over 2,000 additional holiday food bags containing the makings of a traditional holiday meal.
+During the holidays, ICS gives out 3,000 - 4,000 additional holiday food bags containing the makings of a traditional holiday meal.

 The ICS Food Bank is the third largest food pantry in Southern Arizona…and growing.
 We are dependent upon community food drives and donations to help keep the shelves stocked and to offer a selection of healthy foods to households in hardship.
 Volume purchasing arrangements with area food suppliers enables ICS to multiply every dollar donated many times over.

 ICS serves clients from all across Pima County at its Food Bank.
 Those who turn to us are often in temporary crisis and need a little help to get over the hurdle.

 - A family whose breadwinner is out of work and has no income

 - Individuals or families who are experiencing an unexpected income drain, such as an illness, and need supplemental food supplies

 - Clients referred from other programs or local faith communities